VIJAYKUMAR22007124/Ex02-Outlier/README.md

 # Ex02-Outlier

+AIM:
+    To perform various operations regarding the outliers detection using the given Dataset.

+Algorithm:

 You are given bhp.csv which contains property prices in the city of banglore, India.
 You need to examine price_per_sqft column and do following,

 (1) Remove outliers using IQR